napassorn29/closeloop_manipulator_toolbox/README.md

 - #### *plot(q, mode) --> Plot bar linkage*:
   Plot bar linkage of the input bar and joint including the angle at the user defined in order to display the image
-  - q(float): The input angle of the input joint (between Fixlink and Inputlink), the 4-bar linkage has 1 input angle and the 5-bar linkage has 2 input angle.
+  - q(float): The input angle of the input joint (between Fixlink and Inputlink), the 4-bar linkage has 1 input angle and the 5-bar linkage has 2 input angles.
   - mode(str): positive (Convex Solution), negative (Concave Solution)

-- #### *animationfk (frequency, mode) --> Animation of forward kinematic by bar linkage*:
+- #### *animationfk (frequency, mode) --> Animation of forward kinematics by bar linkage*:
   Animation plot of forward kinematics, which is a continuous loop of all possible angles.
   - frequency(float): Resolution of angles used in plotting.
   - mode(str): positive (Convex Solution), negative (Concave Solution)

+- #### *teach (mode) --> Animation of forward kinematics by bar linkage and the user can adjust desired input angle by sliding slide bar*
+  - mode(str): positive (Convex Solution), negative (Concave Solution)

 - #### *animationik(dt, tol, kp, q_init, taskspace_goal, joint_output, mode, tol_ik, res) --> Animation of inverse kinematic by bar linkage*:
-  Animation plot of inverse kinematics, which is a continuous loop for visualize possible path that can reach desired position.
+  Animation plot of inverse kinematics, which is a continuous loop for visualizing the possible paths that can reach the desired position.
   - dt(float): small change in the independent variable t (time).
   - tol(float): minimun tolerance (error) that occurs in the position control process and user can accept that error.
   - kp(float): proportional gain value in PID controller.